nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The sequence diagram presented below depicts the interaction between the components for running the command, bookmark -a 430.

 > :memo: The other options follow a similar process, only the list and info bookmark commands does not interact with StorageManager.
+For example the delete bookmark command calls `deleteBookmarkEntry()` method and modify the bookmark entry using `Bookmark#deleteAnimeBookmark()`.

 ![Bookmark Add Command Sequence Diagram](images/Bookmark-Add-Sequence-Diagram.png) <br/>
 *Figure 31: Bookmark Add Command Sequence Diagram*